 Since joining WKA Calli has worked on a mix of project types, from single family residential to adaptive reuse institutional projects.
 She was on the project team for the Wicker Park Residence and Wilmette Lakehouse, as well as the Chicago Children’s Theatre which involved the transformation of a 1947 police station building into the first permanent home for the company.
 Currently, Calli is working on a renovation for Intelligentsia café, as well as Crystal Bridges’ New Space for Contemporary Art in her home state of Arkansas.
 The Crystal Bridges project involves the adaptive reuse of a decommissioned Kraft Foods plant into a vibrant facility for innovative visual art exhibition space, performance venues for music, film, and theatre.

-Calli has served as a visiting critic for the School of the Art Institute of Chicago’s Design Studios.
+Calli has lectured at the Chicago Architecture Foundation and served as a visiting critic for the School of the Art Institute of Chicago’s Design Studios.
+She has been involved in several Chicago AIA programs including Bridge and TransFORM.
 Her leadership continues to extend into the community and she actively serves as a mentor through the Girl Forward program in Chicago.